nickglazzard1959/gplot2/README.md

 Please note that neither GPLOT nor DIMFILM have been built on any version of Windows.
-If a good FORTRAN-77 compiler is available for Windows (perhaps gfortran?), it should be fairly easy to get them working on Windows, but that is an "exercise for the reader" ...
+If a good FORTRAN-77 compiler is available for Windows (perhaps **gfortran**?), it should be fairly easy to get them working on Windows, but that is an "exercise for the reader" ...

-Note that ports to other operating systems also rely on some of the tools written for MOOIFY/Git inter-operation.
+Note that ports to other operating systems also rely on some of the tools written for MODIFY/Git inter-operation.
 If you are interested in using GPLOT on those systems, you need to install the tools as per [this section](#itiot) below.